shajidhasan/spoilerjs/README.md

 -   **Accessible:** Designed with accessibility in mind.
 -   **Framework Agnostic:** Works with any framework or no framework at all.

+## Similar Projects

+After creating this, I discovered [spoiled](https://github.com/molefrog/spoiled), another excellent spoiler text library also inspired by Telegram's spoiler effect.
+However, this project is still viable because `spoiled` is only for React, and uses the CSS Houdini API which may not be completely supported yet.

 ## Getting Started

 ### Installation